 - 1. Inspect the package for damaged or missing items upon delivery. - 2.
 Note any damaged or missing items on the receipt and freight bill. - 3.
 File a claim with the shipping company if anything is out of order.
-If the product has been picked up at a distributor, make a claim directly to the distributor.

-Inspect the unit
+Unpack the unit

-- 1. Remove packing materials from the product. - Dispose of all packing materials in accordance with local regulations. - 2.
-Inspect the product to determine if any parts have been damaged or are missing. - 3.
-If applicable, unfasten the product by removing any screws, bolts, or straps.
-For your personal safety, be careful when you handle nails and straps. - 4.
-Contact your sales representative if anything is out of order.
+- Remove packing materials from the unit.
+Dispose of all packing materials in accordance with local regulations. - 2.
+Inspect the unit to determine if any parts have been damaged or are missing. - 3.
+Contact your ITT representative if anything is out of order.